“A Mind For Numbers: How to Excel at Math and Science”, Barbara Oakley

 2. Actively build time into each day to alternate between both modes

-There are a couple of unavoidable learning barriers that everyone encounters
+There are a couple of unavoidable learning obstacles

 You can’t do anything about these and you’re not alone so don’t worry!